madskristensen/QuoteCompletionFix/README.md

 * Adds quote completion after $ and @ characters

 ### Less intrusive
 In some scenarios, the auto-completion triggers when there is no need for a closing quote.
-Consider the case when the caret is next to an alphanumeric character when you type a quote   .
+Consider the case when the caret is next to an alphanumeric character when you type a quote.

 ![Less intrusive](art/quote-before.gif)